ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 user can use [up to two CPU cores (200%) worth of compute per development node](/hpc/about/specs.html).
-If you are already saturate a development node like this, then _you_, and only you, will experience an very slow response time if you try to SSH into that same node.
+If you are already saturate a development node like this, then _you_, and only you, will experience an very slow response time whenever you try to login into that same node.
+When this happens, try to login into _another_ development node that you are not running on previously.
+If you can access another node promptly, then it is likely that you are indeed saturating your CPU quota on that other machine.
 The best you can do in this situation is to either (a) wait for your processes to finish, or (b) wait until SSH completes, which might take several minutes or longer.
 When you eventually get to the prompt, you can terminate _all_ your processes on the current node by calling `killall`.
 This will terminate all your running processes on that machine abruptly and you will be logged out from that machine as well.
 Afterward, you should be able to access the machine as usual.

 ### Scary error when trying to log in to a development node